Louis Aston Knight Oil Painting, ca. 1910

-APPRAISER: The first thing you see about this are these gashes here.
+APPRAISER: The first thing you see about this is these gashes here.
 I know to a lot of people that seems like a really bad thing.
 And it's not all that bad, because you haven't lost that much.
 When you put this back together, you have all the pieces there.
-It can be gently teased together and overpainted.
+And it can be gently teased together and overpainted.
 This will come back together.
 You have all the pieces here.
-Even here you have what's left inside.
-I can show you.
-You can put that back up right here.
+Even here, you have what's left inside.
+I could show you, you could put that back up right here.

 APPRAISER: So the damage looks significant, but it's not that bad.
 Another thing about it, though, is the fact that it's awfully dirty.

 APPRAISER: You'll see that up here in the sky.
-You see this yellowed varnish and the dirt, and probably tobacco smoke.
-You see it mostly with the moon right here.
+You see this yellow varnish and the dirt and probably tobacco smoke.
+You'll see it mostly with the moon right here.
 That's supposed to be white.
 Now, where'd you get it?